Church in southeast Lincoln holds drive-thru prayer event

 Reaching out to the community is nothing new to Allon Chapel.
 Every Sunday at 3 p.m., they partner with the Good Neighbor Community Center and hand out free groceries and hot meals.

-For more information about Allon Chapel, visit their website or Facebook page.
+For more information about Allon Chapel, visit their